 According to a survey, 75% of marketing specialists predicted that their company would put more focus on interactive content marketing.
 To make it more specific, that “interactive email content increases the click-to-open rate by 73%”.
 That’s incentive enough to start using interactivity in your company newsletters religiously.

 Consider this article to be a starting point for your internal communication strategy.
 At the end of it, you’ll find it easy to create an employee newsletter; which will be both engaging and easy to track through statistics.

 Simply put, a company newsletter is a digital or printed means of communication, used by any type of business, for internal or external purposes.
 It can be addressed to internal staff, clients, investors, or potential customers.
+It can start with a cold email sent with cold email software by sourcing contacts through a LinkedIn email finder.
+It can also be sent to a warm lead.
 Some of the topics included in a company newsletter are information about future events, news from the industry, pictures from organized activities in the organization, and updates about internal matters.

 As a result, when creating a newsletter, you should make it appealing and thorough enough to effectively communicate your message.
 A diverse collection of free templates is a great way to kickstart this process; especially when they’re fully customizable and available in HTML5 and Photoshop.

 - Company newsletters keep all the important information in the same place

 - Corporate newsletters reinforce the company’s values, mission and direction

 - Internal newsletters help keep the employees on the same page

 - Flippable newsletters can be easily customized and updated online